commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/README.md

 - `.eslintrc.yaml`: in case you're using a monorepository, you need to provide this file with an empty object `{}`, otherwise provide a valid ESLint configuration.

 - `gatsby-config.js`: this is required for a Gatsby website and should contain the website specific configuration.
-Note that all plugins and associated options must be passed using `configureThemeWithAddOns`, in addition there is no need to pass `gatsby-theme-docs` as a plugin but only the required options.
-See the code sample below for more details.
+If your website requires the usage of [add-ons](#using-theme-with-add-ons), you need to configure the main theme using the `configureThemeWithAddOns` helper function.
+See examples below.

 ```js
 const {